Member Organizations

 International Financial Reporting Standards

-KGK requires (according to the decision of its Board published in the Official Gazette on 26/08/2014) the application of Turkish Financial Reporting Standards (TFRS) which are fully converged with IFRS as issued by IASB for the financial statements of all public interest entities (PIEs) The definition of public interest entities has been made in Statutory Decree No. 660 in line with EU’s Audit Directive 2006/43/EC.
-PIEs include companies whose securities are traded in a regulated market, banks, insurance companies, pension companies, and investment firms.
+KGK requires (according to the decision of its Board published in the Official Gazette on 26/08/2014) the application of Turkish Financial Reporting Standards (TFRS) which are fully converged with IFRS as issued by IASB for the financial statements of all public interest entities (PIEs).

-Other companies that are not included in the list above are permitted to apply IFRS or the Financial Reporting Standard for Large and Medium Sized entities (BOBI FRS) established by the KGK.
-BOBI FRS is the financial reporting framework for entities, which are not required to apply TFRS but are within the scope of entities subject to audit.
-Differences between BOBI FRS and IFRS for small and medium-sized entities (SMEs) are outlined here.
+Other companies that are not considered PIEs are permitted to apply IFRS or the Financial Reporting Standard for Large and Medium Sized entities (BOBI FRS) established by the KGK.
+BOBI FRS is the financial reporting framework for entities which are not required to apply TFRS but are within the scope of entities subject to audit.

 Current Status: Adopted